Arlia-Etoile/Diversion-Rule-List/README.md

-# Loon-Rule-List
+# Diversion-Rule-List
-Rule for Loon
+Rule for Loon&Qx